Rari-Capital/rari-dApp/src/rari-sdk/docs/pools/stable.md

     * `amount`: A `BN` (scaled by 10 to the power of the decimal precision of `currencyCode`) indicating the deposit amount.
     * `minUsdAmount`: A `BN` (scaled by 1e18) indicating the minimum USD amount to be added to the sender's RSP balance to execute the transaction.
     * `options`: An object specifying `from` (required) and, optionally, `gas`, and/or `gasPrice` ([see the web3.js docs for details](https://web3js.readthedocs.io/en/v1.2.11/web3-eth-contract.html#methods-mymethod-send)).
-* Return value: An array containing a `BN` (scaled by 1e18) indicating the USD amount that was removed from the sender's RSP balance, the transaction receipt of the approval transaction (if any), and the transaction receipt of the deposit transaction.
+* Return value: An array containing a `BN` (scaled by 1e18) indicating the USD amount that was removed from the sender's RSP balance, a `BN` (scaled by 1e18) indicating the 0x exchange protocol fee (if any), the approval transaction receipt (if any), and the deposit transaction receipt.

 ## **Withdrawals**